 During its inspections, the Department’s Licensing Office may verify this as it reviews the ISPs including those from a sample identified by the CSB of individuals who discontinued case management services.

-The CSB shall ensure that all information about each individual, including the ISP and VIDES, is imported from the CSB’s electronic health record (EHR) to the Department prior to the effective date of the ISP through an electronic exchange mechanism mutually agreed upon by the CSB and the Department into the electronic waiver management system (WaMS).
+The CSB shall ensure that all information about each individual, including the ISP and VIDES, is imported from the CSB’s electronic health record (EHR) to the Department on or prior to the effective date of the ISP through an electronic exchange mechanism mutually agreed upon by the CSB and the Department into the electronic waiver management system (WaMS).
 CSBs must continue to provide the information to provider agencies in a timely manner to prevent any interruption in an individual's services.

 If the CSB is unable to submit via the data exchange process, it shall enter this data directly through WaMS, when the individual is entered the first time for services, or when his or her living situation changes, her or his ISP is reviewed annually, or whenever changes occur, including the individual’s Race and the following information: